 Add the flour, salt and pepper, Italian seasoning, onion powder, mustard powder, and dried thyme to the pan.

 Whisk for a few minutes until you have a nice gold look to the beginnings of the sauce and the flour has cooked sufficiently.

 Add the chicken stock, just a bit at a time, whisking vigorously.

-Continue this process so you get a nice smooth sauce with no lumps.
+Continue this process to get a nice smooth sauce with no lumps.
 A little stock … whisk.
-Repeat, until all the stock has been added.
+Repeat until all the stock has been added.

 Add the heavy cream and stir.
 Increase the heat and bring to a boil, then reduce the heat to low.

 Add the parmesan cheese and stir until combined well.
 Continue to cook for about 7 to 10 minutes until thickened.
 Give it a taste at this point, and add salt and pepper to taste.